ibm-cloud-docs/assistant/beta-deploy-zendesk.md

       ![Screenshot of the field in the node edit view where you add the node purpose summary.](images/disambig-node-purpose.png)

       Do **not** add an external node name to the root node that you created in Step 2.
-When an escalation occurs, the service looks at the external node name of the last processed node to learn which user goal was not met successfully.
-If you include an external node name in the node with the connect to human agent intent, then you will prevent the service from learning the last real, goal-oriented node that the user interacted with before escalating the issue.
+When an escalation occurs, your assistant looks at the external node name of the last processed node to learn which user goal was not met successfully.
+If you include an external node name in the node with the connect to human agent intent, then you will prevent your assistant from learning the last real, goal-oriented node that the user interacted with before escalating the issue.
       {: tip}

 1. If a child node in the branch conditions on a follow-up request or question that you do not want the assistant to handle, add a **Connect to human agent** response type to the node.